antsa-1/games/README.md

 * New Game?

 General:
-* Site runs in "http" -> "https" ?
+* Site runs with "http" -> "https"

-*
-Documentation:
-* Project documentation TODO
+Documentation